bridgecrewio/checkov-action/README.md

 ```

 Note that this example uses the latest version (`master`) but you could also use a static version (e.g. `v3`).
+Also, the check ids specified for '--check' and '--skip-check' must be mutually exclusive.